daxesh38/Samsung-Supply-Chain-Logistics-Dashboard/README.md

 4. **Sales Channels:** Retailers drive the largest portion of revenue (41.39%), but Online channels (18.2%) represent a high-margin growth area.

 ## 🛠️ Files Included
-* `Samsung_Supply_Chain_Dashboard.pbix`: The complete Power BI project file, including the data model, DAX calculations, and interactive report pages.
+*  [Download the Power BI File (Supply Chain Dashboard.pbix)](Supply%20Chain%20Dashboard.pbix): The complete Power BI project file, including the data model, DAX calculations, and interactive report pages.

 ## 🎓 Credits & Learning Resources
 This dashboard was developed to advance my skills in complex data modeling and UI/UX design in Power BI.